 After 45 minutes or so of photographing the sights we arrived at the pier and spent the rest of the day feeding coins into penny waterfall machines.
 We finished it off with fish and chips and a dish of cockles before heading back to the car.
 While pondering what could possibly have been so appealing about cockles all those years ago, I suddenly noticed the sun was breaking through the cloud ahead of us.
 I immediately realised an opportunity was about occur a little further down the beach.

 I know, I know.
 This scene has probably been photographed a million times before but it was still too good to miss so I ran along the shingle beach towards the remains of the West Pier - destroyed by a number of fires and storms over the years.
 I had no tripod, neutral density filters or cumbersome view camera to slow me down which was just as well as the sun did not appear for very long.
 I made a couple of exposures and then waited to see if anything interesting might happen.
-As I watched, three seagulls flew into view.
-I timed the shutter so the birds were aligned with the pier but unnoticed by me a small boy throwing stones had walked into the frame.
-Initially I was annoyed with myself for not noticing him, but later I realised I quite liked the fun element he added to the picture.
+As I watched, three seagulls flew into view so I timed the shutter so the birds were aligned with the pier.
 It felt good to be making pictures again.

 I have to confess I am getting really excited about the coming autumn and I plan to maximise my time out with my camera over the coming weeks.